S0AndS0/100-days-of-code/rounds/_r001/074_vim-prepend-runtime.md

 - `&` variable prefix allows `let` to operate on options scope, as `:set` does

-- `..` performs simple string concatenation to add to the comma-separated setting
+- `..` performs simple string concatenation to add to the comma-separated list of directory paths

 ______